 We no respect am / Who are we to crucify the homosexuals?

-I love the fact that the album does not sound boring, especially with the fact that he was mostly stressing on similar issues , if care and creatively wasn’t at maximum levels , one could easily be bored to sleep by songs talking about the very same issues .
-Although i felt a little bit less interested as the album wore on, just a little less .
+I love the fact that the album does not sound boring, especially with the fact that he was mostly stressing on similar issues.
+If care and creatively wasn’t at maximum levels , one could easily be bored to sleep by songs talking about the very same issues even though at some point i felt a little bit less interested as the album wore on.
 Another down side to the album is the fact that Falz mostly concentrated at pointing out the problems in Nigeria .
 I would have expected that he could have taken the time to find more solutions also.
 It is easy for anyone to point out everyday issues but it takes special people to find solutions .
-Solutions like exercise your rights to vote, more educated people should sit for police exams , inter tribal marriages should be have been more emphasized , place of origin should be done away with and place of residence be more recognized by law, a better education curriculum , a merit based system rather than quota based or faith based , constitutional amendments and reforms and the separation of church and mosque from state e.t.c .
+Solutions like exercise your rights to vote, more educated people should sit for police exams , more inter tribal marriages , place of origin should be done away with and place of residence be what is recognized by law, a better education curriculum , a merit based system rather than quota based or faith based , constitutional amendments and reforms, and the separation of church and mosque from state just to point out a few.

-One only reason why i would still consider Fela’s as the most relevant act of our time still is the fact that Fela was dare devil.
-He would directly attack powerful people, he made references to real events and wait would for the consequences .
+The only reason i would still maintain that Fela is the most relevant act of our time is the fact that Fela was dare devil.
+He directly attack powerful people, he made references to real events and wait would for the consequences .
 Fela went against presidents, Governors, Religious leaders, e.t.c .
-No corrupt person was spared.
+No corrupt person was spared, Fela would name names.
 Falz on the contrary is playing very cautious , and i really understand why.
-The Nigerian political terrain can be really brutal , so people are very cautious of what they say so as not to be targeted .
-What Falz has said is very commendable already even though some of his references are more comic , metaphoric or ironic and only the more intelligent may get the real meanings.
-This also impacts how the music is received, people will tend to gravitate towards the more controversial record or artiste.
-With more time and work in this direction, Falz will definitely grow to become as influential as Fela , even though he may achieve this in his own style and fashion not necessarily the Fela way .
+The Nigerian political terrain can be really brutal , so people are very cautious of what they say so as not to be targeted even Fela lost his mother and most of his property as a result of his fight against the military dictatorship in Nigeria .
+Notwithstanding, What Falz has done is very commendable, though some of his remarks are sometimes more comical, salient , metaphoric or ironic which only the more intelligent may grasp.
+It is facts that the method an artist chooses to deliver his message also impacts how his music is received, because people will tend to gravitate towards the more controversial record or artiste.
+Having said that , I think people will gravitate towards Fela’s music more because Fela’s mode of delivery was fierce .
+With more time and work in this direction, Falz will definitely grow to become as influential as Fela , even though he may achieve this in his own way, style and fashion and not necessarily the Fela way .

 I really commend Falz for dropping this gem and i know for certain that it will stand the test of time .
 It would be interesting to see how this album grows or dies on Nigerians especially as youths are more inclined to dance songs and majority of us youths are the ones being criticized by Falz.
 People do not want to hear the truth and may avoid playing the album more than once .
 The songs that make the numbers are the ones that encourage greed and short cuts to wealth or the once that elevate religion .
 I would be following Falz projects and progress .
 Falz if you are reading this , i want to tell you that your music has spoken for the weak , the poor and the oppressed .
 There will be may blessings attached to this but also be safe and aware of your surroundings .
 I wish you all the best .